-Johnnie Walker A Song of Ice features single malts from Clynelish, one of Scotland’s most northern distilleries, and exudes a crisp, clean taste like the unforgiving force of ice that shapes mountains and stops rivers.
-The new blend has an ABV of 40.2% and the bottle design evokes an icy setting with frosted blue and gray colors inspired by the North, known for its cold winters and frozen landscapes.
+Johnnie Walker A Song of Ice features single malts from Clynelish and exudes a crisp, clean taste like the unforgiving force of ice that shapes mountains and stops rivers.

 The aroma is lighter and a bit more fruity with notes of butterscotch.
 The flavor profile here is Jonnie Walker blend through and through with vanilla and honey notes over Clynelish’s highland florals, candle wax, and apple.
-The finish in medium length with a lingering sweetness.
+The finish of Johnnie Walker A Song of Ice is medium length with a lingering sweetness.

 Appearance: Burnt orange, earl grey tea.
 The bottle is frosted and features a picture of a dire wolf.